 Ballyseedy Garden Centre are delighted to be involved in the upcoming launch of The Irish Rascals “Our Gang” children’s book due to be released shortly!
 The launch will take place on 8th December @ 3pm Ballyseedy Garden Center Tralee!
 The author Patricia O’Sullivan will read from the book in schools and starts this Monday in Boherbue!
 To coincide with this Ballyseedy are running a children’s drawing/art competition!
 The theme is “A Ballyseedy Christmas” and can incorporate anything associated with Ballyseedy including this wonderful new book!
 Drop in or post your entries to the stores and please attach your name address and age!
 Open to all children young and old!
 Great prizes!

 We have all heard of the famous “Little Rascals”, well here in Ireland in the 80’s lived seven Irish Rascals.
 The Irish Rascals is a children’s book resurrecting childhood adventures of seven children.
 The children’s book is about a group of neighbours and their adventures.
 Created by Patricia O’Sullivan, a new Irish Author and (one of the original Irish Rascals known as Patsy).
-Patricia rooted “Our Gang” in real life adventures at Duarrigle castle and down the Blackwater River in a home-made water raft! … continue reading the full article “New Book: The Irish Rascals – Our Gang”
+Patricia rooted “Our Gang” in real life adventures at Duarrigle castle and down the Blackwater River in a home-made water raft! [read more …] “New Book: The Irish Rascals – Our Gang”

 This is the 100th anniversary of the death of the great novelist, Canon Sheehan, and the Aubane Historical Society is celebrating it by republishing his last novel, “The Graves at Kilmorna – A Story of ’67” (296pp.
 ISBN 978-1-903497-78-4.)